Sn0wAlice/sshm/README.md

 # sshm – SSH Host Manager

 **sshm** is a command-line tool written in Rust that makes it easy to manage a list of SSH hosts stored in a local JSON file.
-It allows you to list, create, edit, delete, and connect to SSH hosts through an interactive terminal interface using the [`inquire`](https://github.com/mikaelmello/inquire) library.
+It allows you to list, create, edit, delete, and connect to SSH hosts through an interactive terminal interface using the [`inquire`](https://github.com/mikaelmello/inquire) library, or through a full TUI mode powered by [`ratatui`](https://github.com/tui-rs-revival/ratatui).
+It also supports SSH connection overrides (e.g., `-i`, `-J`, `-L/-R/-D`), tag management, filtering, and can import hosts from your existing `~/.ssh/config` file.

 ## Installation